alexgignilliat/Portfolio-Responsive/README.md

 ## Features, Important Notes, etc

 While I generally tried to replicate my previous portfolio, I took a lot more creative liberties this time around.
 The general aesthetic is much more in line with my personal tastes and style.
+Due to the guidelines given, I've offset the main content areas to match the examples.
+Would love to have them centered, or maybe put some media icons to my GitHub, Stack Overflow, etc to fill in the gap.

 Some things I added to make the page pop include: